About Women Leaders in Law Enforcement Training Symposium

 - Virtual - 2020, "Foresight"

 Since its inception there have been hundreds of stories of women connecting, supporting, and sharing strategies to navigate this very difficult career.
-The original purpose that Officers Burt and Forrest had many years ago still remains: to provide excellent training in a supportive, positive, and inspiring way and attendees leave feeling better than they when they came.
+The original purpose that Officers Burt and Forrest had many years ago still remains: to provide excellent training in a supportive, positive, and inspiring way and attendees leave feeling better than when they came.